-- At least 80% of program interns will complete program requirements within 15 months (150% of the program length).
+- At least 80% of program interns complete program/degree requirements within 18 months (150% of planned program length).

-- 85% of program graduates will take the CDR credentialing exam for dietitian nutritionist within 12 months of program completion.
+- At least 85% of program graduates will take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion.

-- Of graduates who seek employment 85% are employed in nutrition and dietetics or related fields within 12 months of graduation.
+- Of graduates who seek employment, at least 85% are employed in nutrition and dietetics or related fields within 12 months of graduation.